dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 ### Add the _terminal_ application to the [Unity](https://unity.ubuntu.com/) desktop launcher

-The desktop launcher is the vertical list of program icons on the left side of the screen.
+The desktop launcher is the svertical list of program icons on the left side of the screen.
 The uppermost program lets you search your computer and online sources.
 Click the icon, then type "terminal".
 Click and drag the `Terminal` application to the bottom of the desktop launcher, then double-click it to open a new terminal.

 ### Uprade to the latest Ubuntu 14.04 packages: